vsegurabernabeu/struts-spring-exercise/README.md

 First exercise with spring and struts 1

 This is my first exercise with JEE.
 I have used for this spring 4.3.5, struts 1 to begin with.
-It is a work in progress and it is just intended to learn.
+It is a work in progress and it is just intended to learn new technologies.
+You would probably not find it useful, though.

 It is a simple web application with a h2 database for testing, that holds a database of users and people.
 Every person can have several users.
 Users and their passwords are used to login.